Rural Nevada EMS Conference

-Over 300 participants attended the 2020 virtual conference.
+Over 300 participants attended the free 2020 virtual conference.

 EMS workers often don't receive funding support from the counties they serve to attend the conference.
 Since the conference itself is self-funded from registration fees, vendor fees, and sponsorships, adequate funding is always a concern.

 Participants who work weekends might not be able to attend the whole conference.